dominikjaro/GCP-cloud-resume-api/README.md

 # GCP-cloud-resume-api

-A project where I built and deployed a serverless API using Google Cloud Functions and Firestore, integrated with CLoud Build as CI/CD.
-Construct an API that can serve resume data in JSON format.
+A project where I built and deployed a serverless API using Google Cloud Functions and Firestore, integrated with Cloud Build as CI/CD to deploy functions on every push to GitHub automatically.
+An API that can serve resume data in JSON format.

 ## Architecture Diagram